valora-inc/wallet/docs/connecting-dapps.md

 Valora supports [WalletConnect v2](https://docs.walletconnect.com/2.0/) for connecting Dapps to Valora.
 [WalletConnect v1 is end-of-life](https://docs.walletconnect.com/2.0/advanced/migration-from-v1.x/overview) and not supported.

 If you're building a Dapp we recommend [rainbowkit](https://github.com/rainbow-me/rainbowkit) or [Web3Modal](https://github.com/WalletConnect/web3modal) to make it easy to connect your Dapp to Valora via WalletConnect.
-Take a look to a [complete example](https://docs.celo.org/developer/rainbowkit-celo) to help you get started.
+Take a look at a [complete example](https://docs.celo.org/developer/rainbowkit-celo) to help you get started.

 ## WalletConnect details